Configuration options

 Defaults to false.

-KOMGA_OIDC_EMAIL_VERIFICATION / komga.oidc-email-verification: <true/false>
+KOMGA_OIDCEMAILVERIFICATION / komga.oidc-email-verification: <true/false>

 A boolean indicating whether Komga should check whether the email_verified claim is present and true in the OpenID Connect request.